-(a) A person may nominate a tree within the city for designation as a historic or specimen tree based upon its age, type, size or documented historical or cultural associations.
-Such a nomination shall be made upon that form provided by the planning department.
-Community Development Department.
+(a) A person may nominate a tree within the city for designation as a historic or specimen tree based upon documented historical or cultural associations.
+Such a nomination shall be made upon that form provided by the - Community Development Department.
 A person may nominate a tree within the City as a specimen tree based upon its size and good health.
 Any species may be nominated as a specimen tree for consideration by the Planning Commission.
 Typical tree species by caliper size that are eligible for nomination as specimen trees must meet the minimum size qualifications as shown below.